 For example, if you’re a seller, then your ability to establish trust with customers affects the sales you make.
 Being able to establish credibility is a part of your competence in that job.

-If you’re a scientist, then your ability to ask good questions affects the discoveries you make.
-Questioning strategies are an important part of competence in that job.
+If you’re a scientist, then your ability to notice puzzles and dig into them affects the discoveries you make.
+Inquiry and related metacognitive strategies are an important part of competence in that job.

 How can we know that these competencies relate to performance?

 If you want to know what it takes to be a good scientist, entrepreneur, teacher, or anything else, you need to go out into the field.
-Find and study these people to figure out how the thoughts and actions of good and poor performers differ.
+Find and study these people, using cognitive field research methods, to figure out how the thoughts and actions of good and poor performers differ.

 This is the main thrust of our research at Global Cognition.

 Naturally, there is a problem with this approach.
 The danger here is that you can wind up with very many, detailed lists of skills and knowledge elements for any important aspect of job performance.

 Intelligence tries to make a magic leap from one specialized skill to mental performance in general.

 Competence could wind up with thousands of specific skills.
 The relevance of each can be known.
 But the list is overwhelming nonetheless.

 If you begin from this base (and many have since the time of McClelland’s article), you can look across jobs to identify elements of competence that crop up everywhere.